danirod10/CSE165_Pong/final_project/README.md

 ```

 The fourth dependancey needed is git.
 If you don't have git installed or don't know if you have
-git installed please check the guide for downloading over at [GitHub]("https://github.com/git-guides/install-git")(or just google search: install git, it isn't hard to find but it would take up to
+git installed please check the guide for downloading over at [GitHub]("https://github.com/git-guides/install-git") or just google search: install git, it isn't hard to find but it would take up to
-much space in this read me)
+much space in this readme.

 The final dependency is the Godot Editor which can simply be installed from [Godot's offical website](https://godotengine.org/download)